ai2cm/fv3gfs-wrapper/README.md

 ------------

 This package uses submodules.
-After you check out the repository, you must run `git submodule init` followed by `git submodule update` in the root directory of this package.
+After you check out the repository, you must run `git submodule init` followed by `git submodule update --recursive` in the root directory of this package.

 * Free software: BSD license